bloo-a/BlooBot/README.md

 # BlooBot
-Hi guys this is our in development Discord Bot
+Hi guys this is my in development Discord Bot

-Made by Bloo & Gundam
+Made by Bloo#9811

-We have no idea what to do or what we are going to do with this bot ^^
+I have no idea what to do or what i am going to do with this bot ^^

 https://anidiotsguide.gitbooks.io/discord-js-bot-guide/

+Feel free to make suggestions or submit ideas either by dming me in Discord or by commenting :)